MicrosoftDocs/mslearn-remotely-monitor-and-control-devices-with-iot-hub/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

 The sample here provides the source code that is created with the Remotely monitor and control devices with IoT Hub Learn module.
-This module creates an Azure IoT Hub app, to monitor the temperature and humidty of a wine cellar.
-A device app, written in Node.js, sends telemetry to the IoT Hub, which uses Device Twins and Direct Method technologies to control the settings of the wine cellar.
+This module creates an Azure IoT Hub app, to monitor the temperature and humidty of a cheese cave.
+A device app, written in Node.js, sends telemetry to the IoT Hub, which uses Device Twins and Direct Method technologies to control the settings of the cheese cave.

 ## Contents

-Outline the file contents of the repository.
-It helps users navigate the codebase, build configuration and any related assets.

 | File/folder       | Description                                |
 |-------------------|--------------------------------------------|